 Set on the banks of the seasonal Mwagusi River, Mwagusi Camp is smart and very comfortable, yet rustic in feel.
 It has been operating in Ruaha National Park for well over a decade.
 As a result, the game drawn to the river and in the surrounding area is well habituated.
 That Mwagusi is owner-run is something of a rarity in Tanzania these days.
 Its owner and usual host is the charismatic Chris Fox who was born in Tanzania and is passionate about Africa, the park and wildlife.

 Our view of Mwagusi Safari Camp

 We can see why Mwagusi continues to be popular.
 Judging by our last visit, in 2013, it is still one of Ruaha's best camps.
 Despite being quirky and even sometimes slightly haphazard, it feels both homely and welcoming: the antitheses of a stilted lodge created by professional architects and designers.
 Mwagusi's service is brilliant and the guiding very competent, resulting in a fantastic game-viewing experience.
 Mwagusi is not expensive compared with Tanzania's other top camps, but it does cost a little more than most of the alternatives in Ruaha.
 We think that it's worth it.

 Rooms at Mwagusi Safari Camp

 Mwagusi Safari Camp: Traveller ratings

-A trip to Mwagusi, in Ruaha, is all about the animals.
+A trip to Mwagusi, in Ruaha, is all about the wildlife.
 However, let us first look at the camp.